- University >

 The events take place in cooperation with the Bildungsforum im Stadtmarketing und Verkehrsverein Friedberg e.
 V. instead.

-The transmission is carried out by Laboratory 10 of the THM under the direction of Prof. Dr. Sebastian Vogt.
+The transmission is carried out by THM Laboratory 10 under the direction of Prof. Dr. Sebastian Vogt.

 Action for climate protection - THM for future (December 09, 2020)